-The Latin American Studies Program at Gettysburg College considers that students completing the Combined Major in Spanish and Latin American Studies should be able to reach the following goals:
+The Latin American, Caribbean, and Latino Studies Program at Gettysburg College considers that students completing the Combined Major in Spanish and Latin American, Caribbean, and Latino Studies should be able to reach the following goals:

 - Elaborate a personal, informed and critical perspective of the history, concepts, perspective, actors, events and processes of Latin America and the Caribbean, as well as about the Latino/a and Hispanic population of the United States within a global perspective (LAS 140/LAS 147, Spanish 320).